top of page

 If you're a science teacher you know that teaching lab safety is probably one of the most important topics for any student embarking on any natural and/or physical science course.

-1. Proper lab conduct and the importance of personal protection, covered in the lab safety rules.
+Proper lab conduct and the importance of personal protection, are covered in the lab safety rules.

-3. Hazards associated with different chemicals which comes with knowing the lab safety symbols and they meanings.
+Hazards associated with different chemicals which comes with knowing the lab safety symbols and their meanings.

 Here are a few fun activities for teaching these concepts to your science to switch things up this school year: